Half the Size of a Traditional Elliptical!

 Well, the newest piece of equipment from BowFlex is the Bowflex MAX Trainer available in a M3, M6, and M8 version.
 Like the Bowflex TreadClimber, they claim the same amazing results within a minimal time frame.

 Their “research” also shows that their machines get considerably better results in comparison to treadmills and ellipticals.
 The main competition for these models is going to be the ProForm SMART HIIT Trainer and SMART HIIT Trainer Pro.

 Let’s look at the facts shall we?

-BOWFLEX SALE!
-Save hundreds of dollars on Bowflex machines.
-Use code 'BOW19' at check out.
+Or, save hundreds of dollars on other Bowflex machines.
+Use code 'GOGREEN' at check out.

 1. Three times a week for 14 minutes isn’t enough!
 The BowFlex MAX Trainer can give you some impressive results, but NOT miraculous results.
 For example, with the MAX Trainer, BowFlex claims if you use it fourteen minutes, three times a week you’ll see results.
 Obviously you’ll get results in comparison to laying on a couch, watching TV and eating bon-bons.

 However, if you want to burn serious calories and get real results you need to commit a serious amount of time.
 In fact, in one of the reviews a customer states that “14 minutes, three times a week is NOT going to cut it”.
 When you watch the videos there are numerous satisfied customers that lost considerable weight in ten weeks.
 We can guarantee they worked out more that 14 minutes, 3 times a week.
 There are also customers that have impressive pecks and six pack abs.
 That did NOT come from using the MAX Trainer.
 That is from some intense strength training and ab workouts.